Nibble and Dine

 Potatoes and Green Beans

-Potatoes and green beans on platter FI
+potatoes and green beans on platter with serving spoon on the side

 Print Recipe